Sonic the Hedgehog 2 (film): Marketing

 The teaser poster was revealed on December 8, 2021.
 The next day, the first trailer was released at The Game Awards 2021.
 The trailer includes a reworked version of Masato Nakamura's "Emerald Hill Zone" music from the original Sonic the Hedgehog 2 video game.
 Fans reacted very positively, with Elba as Knuckles attracting particular praise.
-Reviewers noted the difference in reaction compared to the first film's initial trailer that was released on April 30, 2019.
+Reviewers noted the difference in reaction compared to the first film's initial trailer which was released on April 30, 2019.

 During the week before Super Bowl LVI, Paramount released four TV spots showcasing new footage and the reveal of the Giant Eggman Robot.
 A special TV spot aired during Super Bowl LVI on February 13, 2022.
 The theatrical release poster excluded O'Shaughnessey's name, leading to fan outcry.
 Updated posters, released shortly thereafter, included her name as well as Sumpter's on the upper billing block.
 The second and final trailer was released on March 14, 2022.
-Another poster was also revealed, resembling the North American boxart for the original Sonic the Hedgehog 2 video game.
+Another poster was also revealed, resembling the North American box art for the original Sonic the Hedgehog 2 video game.

 Paramount spent less than $18 million on television spots promoting the film in the U.S., which generated 717 million impressions.
 On March 29, 2022, King partnered with Sega and Paramount to help create a special edition of the online game Candy Crush Saga in ways to promote the film.
 The Mill helped do the visuals for the Happy Meal advertisements.